tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-web-pvd.md

 from connections made for generic system behavior, such as non-user-initiated maintenance connections.
 This distinction is only relevant on the client host, and does not get communicated to other network entities.

+Adaptive DNS:
+: Adaptive DNS is a technique to provide an encrypted transport for DNS queries that can either be asked directly to a server, or use a server to proxy the query and obfuscate the client address.

+Obfuscation Proxy:
+: A resolution server that proxies encrypted client DNS queries to another resolution server that will be able to decrypt the query (the Obfuscation Target).

+Obfuscation Target:
+: A resolution server that receives encrypted client DNS queries via an Obfuscation Proxy.

 # Client Behavior